aiven/aiven-operator/docs/content/en/docs/kafka/_index.md

 weight: 30
 ---

-Aiven for Apache Kafka is an excellent option if you need to run Apache Kafka at scale - or even if you don’t.
-Get up and running with a suitably sized Apache Kafka service in a few minutes.
+Aiven for Kafka is an excellent option if you need to run Apache Kafka at scale.
+With Aiven Kubernetes Operator you can get up and running with a suitably sized Apache Kafka service in a few minutes.

-> Before going through this guide, make sure to have a [Kubernetes Cluster](../installation/prerequisites/) with the [Operator installed](../installation/) and a [Kubernetes Secret with an Aiven authentication token](../authentication/).
+> Before going through this guide, make sure you have a [Kubernetes cluster](../installation/prerequisites/) with the [operator installed](../installation/) and a [Kubernetes secret with an Aiven authentication token](../authentication/).

-## Create a Kafka instance
+## Creating a Kafka instance
-Create a file named `kafka-sample.yaml` and add the following content:
+1. Create a file named `kafka-sample.yaml`, and add the following content:
 ```yaml
 apiVersion: aiven.io/v1alpha1
 kind: Kafka